-The thing is though, my juice was paltry compared to the love some of the other folks got at Central.
-For this, a kid named Connor ran it best.
+The thing though, was that my juice was paltry compared to the love some of the other folks got at Central.
+For this, a kid named Connor comes to mind.

-Connor was a tall black gang member from South Central L.A. who found himself at Central because of a violation of probation.
+Connor was a tall Black gang member from South Central L.A., who found himself at Central because of a violation of probation.
 By the time he came in, my case had stranded me in the halls for over a month and a half, and this put me in a position to watch the development of Connor’s demeanor through his time at KL.
-One of the staff members in the unit put it best:
+To me, one of the staff members in the unit put it best:

-“Kids walk in here and ain’t tryin to step on nobody’s toes.
-Another two weeks though and they start walking like they da kings ‘round here; all gangstered out, frontin’.”
+“Kids walk in here the first week, and ain’t tryin to step on nobody’s toes.
+But then another two weeks go by and they start walking like they da kings ‘round here; all gangstered out, frontin’.”

-In his first week at the halls, Connor was quiet, polite, and mostly invisible to the rest of the unit.
-He made eye contact with no one in particular, and got in file just like the rest of us when it came time to line up for class or rec.
-By his second week though, once he got a feel for the place Connor found his way, and he went on to become one of the loudest, most defiant foos in the unit to the irritation of most of his peers, including myself.
-The thing is, he had a bad temper and a scandalous way about him which would often send him to the box or ‘solitary’, but which also made the rarity of his good behavior something particularly noticeable for the staff.
+In his first week at the halls, Connor was mum on words, polite, and mostly invisible to the rest of the unit.
+He made eye contact with no one in particular, and got in line just like the rest of us when it came time to line up for class or recreational time.
+By his second week though, once he got a feel for the place, Connor found his comfort zone.
+He went on to become one of the loudest, most defiant foos in the unit–to the irritation of most of his peers–including myself.
+The thing is, he had a bad temper and a scandalous way about him, which would often send him to the box or ‘solitary.’
+At the same time, his unpredictability was also what made the rarity of his good behavior something particularly noticeable for staff.

 At a distance, I resented Connor for this.
-As I saw things I got my juice at KL for being respectful, whereas Connor got his for being less than terrible.
-That distance would actually scale down though, following a certain Sunday afternoon.
+As I saw things, I got my juice at KL for being respectful, whereas Connor got his for being less than terrible.
+I would learn more about him though, following a certain Sunday afternoon.

 For her part, Connor’s mom looked like a sweet, kind woman not very different from my own special little lady across the table, and it made me wonder how they got into things over at Central.

-When I turned to look at my mom, I put on the same show of strength from before; after nearly two months inside, we had another appointment with the judge in the next few weeks, and we were hoping that the so-called witnesses of the case would fail to show up yet again.
+When I turned to look at my mom, I put on the same show of strength from before; after nearly two months inside, we had another appointment with the judge in the next few weeks, and we were hoping that the so-called witnesses of the case would fail to show up yet again because it could lead to the collapse of the case.
 This made my mom anxious, but I assured her that it was going to work.
-Of course, I had no idea whether that was actually the case, but I had to make it seem that way even if only to put mom at some ease while we waited.
+Of course, I had no idea whether it would actually work or not, but I had to make it seem that way even if only to put mom at some ease while we waited.
 When our visit was finally wrapped up, we hugged and promised to have faith again until next time, hasta la proxima.

-From there the days and nights in the halls went on: new kids came in, and old kids went out.
+From there, the days and nights in the halls went on: new kids came in, and old kids went out.
 Through it all, I wondered just when it would be my turn to move on, but at the same time I feared what that would look like.
-I also wondered where kids like Connor would end up.
-As it’d happen, it wouldn’t take long to find out.
+I also wondered where kids like Connor would end up, but it actually wouldn’t take very long to find out.

-One day, a kid from the sixty crips gang came into the halls.
-For Connor, the ‘sixties’ were supposed to be among his fiercest rivals, and when it came time for them to meet, Connor chose to diss his enemy.
-As the crip stepped through the door into our unit, Connor yelled loud in declaration from his cell:
+One day, a kid from the 60 crips gang came into the halls.
+For Connor, the ‘60s’ were supposed to be among his fiercest rivals, and when it came time for them to meet, Connor chose to diss his enemy.
+As the crip stepped through the door into our unit, Connor yelled loudly, in declaration from his cell:

 A week went by, and when the kids at KL noticed the crip wouldn’t stand up to taunting, they started to diss him as if to test out their own luck with the word.
 For his part, just like on the first day there, the crip would shrug off the diss for the most part, so a lot of people got comfortable just casually taunting him.
 At first, I told myself I wouldn’t stoop to the rest of the unit’s level, and that I didn’t really care about the whole thing either way.
 Except that it was hard not to join in with the crowd at KL at one point or another.

-One morning after breakfast, we were all sitting down waiting to head out to school on the other side of the compound, when the crip sat down just a few feet away from me while Connor was helping the staff with clean-up, working his juice.
+One morning after breakfast, we were all sitting down on the floor, waiting to head out to school on the other side of the compound, when the crip sat down just a few feet away from me while Connor helped the staff cleaning up, working his juice.

-For whatever reason, that morning the march to school was taking longer than usual to get going, and as a result, the crip got tired of being seated and started running his mouth “on some bullshit.”
+That morning, the march to school was taking longer than usual to get going, and as a result, I remember the crip getting tired of being seated and starting to run his mouth “on some bullshit.”

-At that point, the crip was in his third week at KL; he’d gotten a feel for the place, and although he still didn’t put it down when others dissed him, by then he knew it was alright to sound off at the little inconveniences of being locked up every now and again, like the fact that we had to be seated on the floor that morning for an inordinate amount of time before being shepherded over to school.
+At that point, the crip was in his third week at KL; he’d gotten a feel for the place, and while he still didn’t put it down when others dissed him, by then he knew it was alright to sound off at the myriad of little inconveniences while being locked up, like when we had to stay seated on the floor for an inordinate amount of time before being shepherded over to school.

-By then a little bit of rowdiness or hollering from my peers in KL wasn’t a big deal, and in fact sometimes it made the time go by faster.
-I would have just shrugged it off, but on that day the crip’s blathering just got to me somehow.
+By then, a little bit of rowdiness or hollering from my peers in KL wasn’t a big deal; in fact, sometimes it made the time go by faster.
+I would have just shrugged it off, but on that day, the crip’s blathering just got to me somehow.

 Maybe it was the three months at Central that I was coming up on, or a particularly terrible meal that morning.
-Maybe it was that I was getting too confident about my juice at KL, or that I was feeling too safe among the crowd of bodies that surrounded me and the crip.
-Honestly, maybe it’s just that I was so damn tired of the routine that I felt like setting something off just for the hell of it.
-Whatever it was, I couldn’t keep it within ine, and so before the crip could go on with some more frontin’, the words simply hollered from down in my lungs:
+Maybe it was that I was getting too confident about my juice at KL, or that I was feeling too safe among the crowd of bodies which surrounded me and the crip.
+Or maybe, it’s just that I was so fed up with the routine that I felt like setting something off just for the hell of it.
+Whatever it was, I couldn’t keep it within me, and so before the crip could go on with some more frontin’, the words simply hollered from down in my lungs:

 “SHUT UP SISSY!”

 At the sound of this, the crip finally got up to defend his hood.
 Not knowing who uttered the diss, he wailed for somebody to step up.
-That’s when from out of nowhere, Connor ran up and lunged at him.
-Those of us seated on the floor got up to clear the way for the fight, and for about ten seconds afterward Connor pummeled into the crip’s face before staff ran out of the office to pull them apart.
+That’s when, from out of nowhere, Connor ran up and lunged at him.
+Those of us seated on the floor got up to clear the way for the fight, and for about five seconds afterwards, Connor pummeled into the crip’s face before staff ran out of the office to pull them apart.

-It should have been over when the staff pulled them apart, the way it always was with such squabbles, but something else happened; as one of the staff members attempted to pull Connor off by the shoulders, in all his fervor Connor accidentally punched the staff member in the chin.
+It should have been over when the staff pulled them apart, the way it always was with such squabbles, but something else happened; as one of the staff members attempted to pull Connor off by the shoulders, in all his fervor, Connor punched the staff member in the chin.

-I can still see the absolute disbelief in his face now.
-Even the staff member himself, Mr. Ramirez, couldn’t believe it, as he just stood there for a second staring right back at Connor while the blood pressure squirmed under his lower lip and chin.
-For a moment Connor looked like he wanted to cry and just beg for forgiveness right there on the spot.
+I can still see the absolute disbelief in Connor’s face now.
+Even the staff member himself, Mr. Ramirez, couldn’t believe it.
+He just stood there for a second staring right back at Connor while the blood pressure squirmed under his lower lip.
+For a moment, Connor looked like he wanted to cry, and just beg for forgiveness right there on the spot.
 But there was no time.

 The following Sunday, when I sat down to wait for the visiting hour, I looked around at the other tables, almost wishing to see Connor and his mom somewhere in the room, but they were gone.

 The truth is that even while I hadn’t attacked the two paisas like the prosecution alleged, I was still on my way to the halls.
-Through countless days marking the streets with my claim, taking other things that didn’t belong to me, and just trying to find some trouble alongside Josh and the crew, it was only a matter of time before I would have gotten caught up anyway.
+Over just a few years, I had spent more time on the streets with peers than what was safe, vying to be validated by their handshakes and recognition.
+For too long, I was just looking to find trouble to push it all past the limits, which made it only a matter of time before I would have gotten caught up anyway.
 Like Connor and so many of the other people at Central, I was playing a game I didn’t know was rigged until it was too late.
 But unlike Connor, I had just a little more luck on my side.

-At the fourth hearing with the court, the witnesses of the case failed to show up for a fourth time.
-In turn, the defense for Josh and I effectively argued for a dismissal of the case, and just like that, as quickly as the charges were summed up against us in the first place, the judge uttered the magic words that dispelled them:
+At the fourth hearing with the court, the witnesses of the case failed to show up for a fourth time, which allowed the defense for Josh and I to effectively argue for a dismissal of the case.
+Then, just like that, as quickly as the charges were summed up against us in the first place, the same judge from three months earlier uttered the magic words which dispelled them:

 “This case is now dropped.
 You are RELEASED.”

-After the verdict when they escorted me from the courtroom to head back to the halls, I never felt so much joy to have my hands cuffed and linked into the herd of chains with the other releases for that day.
+After the verdict, when they escorted me from the courtroom back in the direction of the halls until processing, I never felt so much joy to have my hands cuffed and linked into the herd of chains with the other ‘releases’ for the day.

-In the afternoon when they finally unlocked the cuffs and returned me my clothes, I prepared to run out of the place to meet my mom before the guards at the door could even finish uttering the lease in “Release”.
-The process took a few hours, but by then a few hours were time we had.
-Josh and I both spent a total of ninety days at Central for the accusations levied against us and dodged a two-year bullet.
+In the afternoon, when they finally unlocked the cuffs and returned me my clothes from three months prior, I prepared to run out of the place to meet mom outside before the guards at the door could even finish uttering the “lease” in “Release”.
+Processing took a few hours, but by then, a few hours were time that we had.
+Josh and I spent a total of ninety days each at Central for false accusations against us.
+But three months were still better than the two-year bullet.

 When the doors out of the compound finally opened up, I promised myself it was the first and last time I’d go through them.
-I felt for Connor and Josh and everyone I’d come to know throughout my time there, but I couldn’t deny myself what I felt: finished was finished.
-A few months later when I learned that Josh landed in L.A.
+I felt for Connor and Josh and everyone I’d come to know throughout my time at Central, but couldn’t deny myself what I felt: finished was finished.
+A few months later, when I learned that Josh landed in L.A.
 County jail for a separate round of charges, I didn’t blink.
 I let him and the whole crew go as I strived to turn over a new leaf for myself back on the outs.

-But even after walking away, nearly ten years later the days at Central are still lodged into my memory.
-I’ve got little idea where any of the KL unit stands today, but I’m hopeful that somehow along the way, they all caught a break too.
-The fact of the matter though, is that failing to get a break is precisely why so many of us were at Central in the first place.
-And I know that to this day, its lousy mattresses and cold showers still house whole schools, congregations, and new generation of kids on the run, all just adapting, trying to maintain, putting up a front till something better comes along.
+But even after walking away, nearly ten years later, the days at Central are still lodged in my memory.
+I’ve got little idea where any of the KL unit from those days stands now, but am hopeful that somewhere along the way, everyone else caught a break too.
+All I do know is that to this day, Central’s lousy mattresses and cold showers continue to house entire schools, congregations, and other generations of kids on the run, just adapting, trying to maintain, and frontin’ till their break comes one day too.